 The Human Evolution and Development (HEAD) Lab at Vassar College specializes in virtual, computer-based methods to study bones and fossils and investigate how we became human.
 Evolution and development provide the theoretical and conceptual framework uniting the major project themes described below.
-Please see the Publications page for the original research papers.
+See the Publications page for the original research papers.

 Brains